pgm-justdesc4/project-belgian-wings/README.md

 ## About the Application
 Wings of Belgium is a game designed to give users insight into the different skills required for various air force roles through engaging minigames.
 Players will navigate a globe with various missions represented by minigames scattered around the map.
 Each minigame is associated with a specific air force role, providing players with a fun and educational experience.

 Players can improve their skills and knowledge by playing these minigames and track their progress through ranks and levels.
 Additionally, the application features a leaderboard to foster a sense of competition and achievement among players.
-The application also includes a news tab where users can read articles about the air force.

 ## Tech Stack
 - HTML